 General exercise guidelines

-- Cardio-based exercise includes large muscle groups and causes a sustained increase in your heart rate for at least 10 minutes.
+- Includes large muscle groups and causes a sustained increase in your heart rate for at least 10 minutes.

 How to monitor your intensity

-- To check your heart rate manually, follow these steps:
+- Monitor your heart rate manually:

 - Place your middle and pointer finger on the thumb side of the wrist.

 - When you feel a pulse, count the number of beats you feel in 10 seconds.

 - Multiply the number by 6 to determine your beats per minute.

 - Watches, chest straps, etc., available for purchase online or in-store.